tshuva/Sheet-Management/README.md

-# Excel Sheet Management App with Data Validation and Lookups
+# Sheet Management App with Data Validation and Lookups

 This Bun web server provides a REST API for managing Excel sheets with robust data validation and lookup capabilities.
 It ensures data consistency and facilitates dynamic calculations within your spreadsheets.